-Utilization of preventive and primary care services is measured through the State's decision support system supported by the fiscal agent.
 The CCOs provide encounter data to the fiscal agent, and loads the data into the decision support system, which provides standard reports, as well as the ability to produce ad hoc reports.

-Satisfaction is measured by the CCOs through an annual Member satisfaction survey.
+Satisfaction is measured by the CCOs through an annual member satisfaction survey.

 Check the applicable suggested performance measurements listed below that the State plans to use: (Section 2107(a)(4))

-Section 2107(a)(4)) 9.3.1.
-The increase in the percentage of Medicaid-eligible children enrolled in Medicaid.
-9.3.2. ⊠ The reduction in the percentage of uninsured children.
-9.3.3.
-The increase in the percentage of children with a usual source of care.
-9.3.4.
+- 9.3.1.
+The increase in the percentage of Medicaid-eligible children enrolled in Medicaid. - 9.3.2.
+The reduction in the percentage of uninsured children. - 9.3.3.
+The increase in the percentage of children with a usual source of care. - 9.3.4.
 The extent to which outcome measures show progress on one or more of the health problems identified by the state.

-9.3.5.
-HEDIS Measurement Set relevant to children and adolescents younger than 19.
-9.3.6.
+- 9.3.5. 🖂 HEDIS Measurement Set relevant to children and adolescents younger than 19. - 9.3.6.
 Other child appropriate measurement set.
-List or describe the set used.
-9.3.7.
-If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as: 9.3.7.1.
-Immunizations 9.3.7.2.
-Well childcare 9.3.7.3.
-Adolescent well visits 9.3.7.4.
-Satisfaction with care 9.3.7.5.
-Mental health 9.3.7.6.
-Dental care 9.3.7.7.
-Other, list: Access to primary care 9.3.8.
-Performance measures for special targeted populations.
-9.4.
-The State assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
-(Section 2107(b)(1)) (42 CFR § 457.720) 9.5.
-The State assures it will comply with the annual assessment and evaluation required under Section 10.
+List or describe the set used. - 9.3.7.
+If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as: - 9.3.7.1.Immunizations9.3.7.2.Well childcare9.3.7.3.Adolescent well visits9.3.7.4.Satisfaction with care9.3.7.5.Mental health9.3.7.6.Dental care9.3.7.7.Other, list: Access to primary care - 9.3.8.
+Performance measures for special targeted populations. - 9.4. \square The State assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
+(Section 2107(b)(1)) (42 CFR § 457.720) - 9.5. \square The State assures it will comply with the annual assessment and evaluation required under Section 10.
 Briefly describe the State's plan for these annual assessments and reports.
 (Section 2107(b)(2)) (42 CFR § 457.750)

-The Medicaid agency uses the same staff to evaluate and assess CHIP quality of care-
+The Medicaid agency uses the same staff to evaluate and assess CHIP quality of care.